Sample Complexity of Nonparametric Off-Policy Evaluation on Low-Dimensional Manifolds using Deep Networks: Preliminaries

-$\bullet$ \textbf{Universal Approximation of Neural Networks} Neural networks are well-known for their universal approximation abilities.
+\textbf{Universal Approximation of Neural Networks} Neural networks are well-known for their universal approximation abilities.
 There exists rich literature \citep{irie1988capabilities, funahashi1989approximate, cybenko1989approximation, hornik1991approximation, chui1992approximation, leshno1993multilayer, barron1993universal, mhaskar1996neural, lu2017expressive, hanin2017universal, daubechies2019nonlinear} about using neural networks to approximate functions supported on compact domain in Euclidean space, from early asymptotic results \citep{irie1988capabilities, funahashi1989approximate, cybenko1989approximation, hornik1991approximation} to later quantitative results \citep{barron1993universal, mhaskar1996neural, lu2017expressive, hanin2017universal, yarotsky2017error}.
 These results suffer from the curse of dimensionality, in that to approximate a function up to certain error, the network size grows exponentially with respect to the data dimension.
-Recently, a line of work advances the approximation theory of neural network to functions supported on domain with intrinsic geometric structures \citep{chui2016deep, shaham2018provable, suzuki2018adaptivity, shen2019deep, chen2021nonparametric}.
+Recently, a line of work advances the approximation theory of neural network to functions supported on domain with intrinsic geometric structures \citep{chui2016deep, shaham2018provable, suzuki2018adaptivity, shen2019deep, chen2021nonparametric, pmlr-v139-liu21e}.
 They show that neural networks are adaptive to the intrinsic structures in data, suggesting that to approximate a function up to certain error, it suffices to choose the network size only depending on such intrinsic dimension, which is often much smaller than the representation dimension of the data.
+In addition to existing results, we prove a novel universal approximation theory of CNN in this paper.